 The test, available from www.foodforthebrain.org, also tells you how to delay memory decline and possibly reduce Alzheimer’s risk, based on research of people with mild cognitive impairment, the stage before Alzheimer’s, by Oxford University experts Professor David Smith and Dr Celeste de Jager.
-Last year their research hit the headlines showing that those with a raised blood level of a toxic amino acid called homocysteine had accelerated brain shrinkage, but that significantly less shrinkage was seen by supplementing the diet with high doses of specific B vitamins - B6 (20mg), folic acid (800mcg) and B12 (500mcg) for two years.
+Last year their research hit the headlines showing that those with a raised blood level of a toxic amino acid called Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… had accelerated brain shrinkage, but that significantly less shrinkage was seen by supplementing the diet with high doses of specific B vitamins – B6 (20mg), What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising… (800mcg) and B12 (500mcg) for two years.
 “Alzheimer’s is a preventable disease, not an inevitable part of the ageing process.
 Rather than leaving it until too late, the trick is to identify any decline in memory function as early as possible and take the necessary prevention steps”, says leading Oxford University expert Professor David Smith.

 The free Cognitive Function Test is designed for people aged 50 to 70 and gives you an instant result.
 It’s an interactive test that’s fun to do and takes about 15 minutes to complete.
 It measures three critical functions that are early predictors of future risk for Alzheimer’s.
 If you do score below par the website recommends you have your blood homocysteine level tested and gives you a letter for your GP.
 Some medical conditions also affect memory so a visit to your GP to check for these is advisable.
 (You can also do it yourself with a home-test kit from www.yorktest.com – £99).
 You’ll also get advice of the top tips for keeping your memory sharp and reducing the risk for Alzheimer’s.